Up to 50% off sofas & mattresses — limited‑time deals.

 Metric Score Remarks

-Assembly 4.6 Easy once it’s in place; no daily setup needed.
+Assembly 4.6 Easy once in place.

 Cloud Slope Arm 2-Cushion Sofa